exercism/java/exercises/practice/bob/.approaches/if-statements/content.md

    The `input` is trimmed using the `String` [`trim()`][trim] method to remove any leading or trailing whitespace.
 This helps to accurately detect if the input is empty and should prompt a `"Fine.
 Be that way!"` response.

-### **Delegating to Helper Methods**:
+### Delegating to Helper Methods

    Each condition is evaluated using the following helper methods:

-   - **`isSilent`**: Checks if the trimmed input has no characters.
+   1. **`isSilent`**: Checks if the trimmed input has no characters.
-   - **`isShouting`**: Checks if the input is all uppercase and contains at least one alphabetic character, indicating shouting.
+   2. **`isShouting`**: Checks if the input is all uppercase and contains at least one alphabetic character, indicating shouting.
-   - **`isQuestioning`**: Verifies if the trimmed input ends with a question mark.
+   3. **`isQuestioning`**: Verifies if the trimmed input ends with a question mark.

    This modular approach keeps each condition encapsulated, enhancing code clarity.

-### **Order of Checks**:
+### Order of Checks

    The order of checks within `hey` is important:
-   - Silence is evaluated first, as it requires an immediate response.
+   1. Silence is evaluated first, as it requires an immediate response.
-   - Shouted questions take precedence over individual checks for yelling and asking.
+   2. Shouted questions take precedence over individual checks for shouting and questioning.
-   - Yelling comes next, requiring its response if not combined with a question.
+   3. Shouting comes next, requiring its response if not combined with a question.
-   - Asking (a non-shouted question) is checked afterward.
+   4. Questioning (a non-shouted question) is checked afterward.

    This ordering ensures that Bob’s response matches the expected behavior without redundancy.